Creating and Customizing m-Power Dashboards

 a.
 Adding an existing m-Power Application

 Notice m-Power will automatically add the appropriate parameter (in this case 'graph=1') to the URL parameters box.
 Repeat this process for any additional parameters that are desired for this application.
-For m-Power developers with a strong understanding of URL parameters, note that any valid application parameters may be manual typed and configured in this box directly.
+For m-Power developers with a strong understanding of URL parameters, note that any valid application parameters may be manually typed and configured in this box directly.

 Once 'Save Dashboard Item' is selected, the application will be added to the dashboard.